MJTemple/qsogen/README.txt

 Introduction
 ------------

-qsogen is a collection of Python code to model quasar colours, magnitudes and SEDs.
+qsogen is a collection of Python code which models quasar colours, magnitudes and SEDs.
+It implements an empirically-motivated parametric model to efficiently account for the observed emission-line properties, host-galaxy contribution, dust reddening, hot dust emission, and IGM suppression in the rest-frame 900-30000A wavelength range for quasars with a wide range of redshift and luminosity.
+The code is packaged with a set of empirically-derived emission-line templates and an empirically-derived quasar dust extinction curve.

-It requires numpy, scipy, and astropy; the examples below also use matplotlib.
+qsogen requires numpy, scipy, and astropy; the examples below also use matplotlib.
 The code has been written on a Linux machine running RHEL7 and Python 3.6.7, with astropy 4.0, matplotlib 3.0.2, numpy 1.16.2 and scipy 1.2.1 from anaconda3.